Call Now 020 3393 9277

 The tailored solution for the developer was a bridging loan with a second charge that bridged the gap between his first loan to his actual financial needs and assisted him to finish the project.

-The bridging loan was without exit fees or ERC’s (early repayment charges)
+The loan was without exit fees or ERC’s (early repayment charges)

-The developer will complete his development, and then he will have the possibility to sell or to keep and refinance with a buy to let mortgage.
+The developer will complete his development.
+Then he will have the possibility to sell or to keep and refinance with a buy to let mortgage.

-Their regular financial institution couldn’t move at the speed that they needed and they thought that they are going to lose the deal and the deposit.
+Their regular financial institution couldn’t move at the speed that they needed.
+They thought that they were going to lose the deal and the deposit.

 The tailored solution for the real estate company was a bridge loan with a second charge that assisted the company to get the loan in the time frame required.

 The company was able to realize the deal, and after eight months to refinance with a buy to let loan.
-The bridging loan facility was with no exit fees and without early repayment charges (ERC’s).
+The finance facility was with no exit fees and without early repayment charges (ERC’s).

 A property investor needed £570,000 to complete an auction purchase.
 The investor had been served a notice to end and his time frame to complete was less than three weeks.